 In 2019, DCA was named the regional winner for South East in the NHS Parliamentary Awards in the Future NHS category.
 In the picture above, Andrew Wood, Carol Gee and Alvaro Barrera are celebrating at these awards.

 This year marks the 30th anniversary of the Nursing Times Awards, as well as the International Year of the Nurse and the Midwife.
 The awards recognise those making nursing an innovative, patient-focused and inclusive profession in every setting across the UK.
-The winners will be revealed on Wednesday, October 14.
+The winners will be revealed on Wednesday, November 18.
+The award ceremony will be online and is free to join.
+See more here.